KyllianHmd/Blackjack/README.txt

 Type "hit" to pick up a card.
 Type "stand" to stand with your cards.
 Type "double" to double your bets.
+Type "split" to split your hand.
-Type "surrender" to surrend your hand
+Type "surrender" to surrend your hand.
 Type "quit" to exit the game.
 Type "restart" to restart the game.
 Type "chips" to see your chips amount.